c3lang/c3-web/src/content/docs/guide/my-first-hello-world.md

 }
 ```

-The `import` statement imports other modules, and we want `println` which
+The `import` statement imports other modules, and we want `printn` which
 is in `std::io`.
 Import is always recursive, so `import std::io` actually
 imports both `std::io` and its sub-modules, such as `std::io::path` (which
 handles file paths).